-2.3.1 Remote Analysis Services
+2.3.2 Remote Analysis Services

-Jalview will construct a job, ask the remote server to run the job, monitor status of the job and, finally, retrieve the results of the job and display them.
+Remote analysis services enable Jalview to use external computational facilities.
+There are currently two types of service - multiple sequence alignment and protein secondary structure prediction.
+In both cases, Jalview will construct a job based on the alignment or currently selected sequences, ask the remote server to run the job, monitor status of the job and, finally, retrieve the results of the job and display them.
 The Jalview user is kept informed of the progress of the job through a status window.

-Currently, web service jobs and their status windows are not stored in Jalview Project Files9, so it is important that you do not close Jalview whilst a job is running.
+Currently, web service jobs and their status windows are not stored in Jalview Project Files12, so it is important that you do not close Jalview whilst a job is running.
 It is also essential that you have a continuous network connection in order to successfully use Web Services from Jalview, since it periodically checks the progress of running jobs.